solomonbaez/acantha/README.md

 6. Open a pull request to the main repository.

 ## License
+This project is inspired by the book `Zero To Production in Rust` by [Luca Palmieri](https://github.com/LukeMathWalker).

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.